Category:

 Early Life

-James Earl Carter Jr. was born in Plains, Georgia on October 1, 1924.
+Jimmy Carter was born James Earl Carter Jr. on October 1, 1924, in Plains, Georgia.
 The family moved around several times when Carter was an infant.
-His father was an investor in farmland and his mother was a registered nurse.
+His father was an investor in farmland, and his mother was a registered nurse.
 The family eventually settled in Archery and had three more children: Gloria, Ruth, and Billy.
 Jimmy was educated in the public school system, attending Plains High School at the height of the Great Depression and graduating in 1941.
 He attended Georgia Southwestern College for one year then transferred to the Georgia Institute of Technology.
-He then transferred to the Naval Academy where he graduated with a Bachelor of Science degree in 1946.
-During his time at the Academy, Jimmy met and fell in love with his sister's best friend Rosalynn Smith.
+He then transferred to the Naval Academy, where he graduated with a Bachelor of Science degree in 1946.
+During his time at the Academy, Jimmy met and fell in love with his sister's best friend, Rosalynn Smith.
 Jimmy and Rosalynn were married soon after his graduation.

-Between 1946 to 1953, Jimmy and Rosalynn lived in Hawaii, Virginia, New York, California and Connecticut as part of his Naval deployments.
-During his time in the Navy, Jimmy worked in the nuclear submarine program.
-He began officers' training for submarine duty in 1948 and served aboard the USS Pomfret and was subsequently promoted to lieutenant junior in 1949.
+Between 1946 and 1953, Jimmy and Rosalynn lived in Hawaii, Virginia, New York, California, and Connecticut as part of his Naval deployments.
+During his time in the Navy, Carter worked in the nuclear submarine program.
+He began officers' training for submarine duty in 1948, served aboard the USS Pomfret, and was subsequently promoted to lieutenant junior in 1949.
 In 1952, an accident with the experimental NRX reactor at the Atomic Energy of Canada's Chalk River Laboratories caused millions of liters of radioactive water to flood the reactor's building basement.
 Carter was ordered to Chalk River to lead a maintenance crew to assist in the shutdown of the reactor.
 The process was painstaking and tedious and required each member to don protective gear in order to prevent exposure to radioactivity.
-Carter has said that his experience at Chalk River shaped his views as president on atomic energy and led him to cease the development of a neutron bomb.
+Jimmy has said that his experience at Chalk River shaped his views as president on atomic energy and led him to cease the development of a neutron bomb.
 When his father died in 1953, he resigned his naval commission and moved back to Georgia to be with his family.
-Carter was awarded many honors for his time in the Navy, receiving the American Campaign Medal, the World War II Victory Medal, China Service Medal, and the National Defense Service Medal.
+Carter was awarded many honors for his time in the Navy, receiving the American Campaign Medal, the World War II Victory Medal, the China Service Medal, and the National Defense Service Medal.

 Early Political Career